elastic/apm-pipeline-library/.ci/jobsDSL/README.md

 ```

 Now you can edit the `.ci/jobsDSL/jobs/my-new-pipeline.groovy` to edit the details of the jobs,
-like display name , description and so on.
+like display name, description and so on.

 # Create a new Multibranch Pipeline